Caitlyn Jenner: 'Untold' Truths Revealed in Netflix Docuseries

 After appearing for several years as Bruce Jenner on Keeping Up With the Kardashians, the 71-year-old transgender aspiring politician can be seen in Netflix's Untold: Caitlyn Jenner, which features her unlikely path to Olympic glory and highlights the challenges she faced as she learned to embrace her true self.

-Below you'll find some of the surprising revelations made by Jenner amid the special, including a statement regarding the confusion she felt throughout her life while presenting as a male.
+Below you'll find some of the surprising revelations made by Jenner amid the special, including a statement regarding the confusion she felt throughout her life while presenting as male.